 Not too fast

-But not all foods make a change.
+But not all foods in a breastfeeding diet make a change to flavor.
 Other studies in the review looked at fruit flavoring, tea and fish oil, but there was no evidence that the taste changed.
 We also know what a child eats 10 years from now is a combination of a million different factors, including your feeding style, what they like, but also what’s available for dinner.

 We know that there is a flavor window between 6 months and 18 months where your baby is more open to try new tastes and textures.
 After that they sorta lock it down to what they know.
 We believe this research is important because it tells us you can introduce these tastes through your breastmilk.
 As is life, there is no magic bullet for most things, including to prevent picky eating.
 But!
 As a start, try to eat some more anise, caraway, carrots, eucalyptus, garlic, and mint.